shihepan/shihepan.github.io/_pages/course.md

 Besides taking courses myself, I am also passionate about sharing interesting knowledges with others.
 I have worked as a **TA** and **peer tutor** for several courses.
 Here are the courses I served as a TA/tutor for: General Physics I/II, Optics and Modern Physics.
 <center><img src="/images/tutor.jpg" alt="Shihe Pan won Outstanding Peer Tutor Awards @ DKU" width="500"/></center>

-Shihe Pan won [Outstanding Peer Tutor Awards](https://academic-advising.dukekunshan.edu.cn/outstanding-peer-tutor-of-ay-2020-2021/) (AY 2020-2021), which acknowledges and rewards an undergraduate peer tutor who has gone above and beyond in assisting students with their academics.
+I won [Outstanding Peer Tutor Awards](https://academic-advising.dukekunshan.edu.cn/outstanding-peer-tutor-of-ay-2020-2021/) (AY 2020-2021), which acknowledges and rewards an undergraduate peer tutor who has gone above and beyond in assisting students with their academics.